progmaticltd/homebox/docs/installation.md

 ## Users list

+The file format should be self explanatory.
 The other piece of information you need to fill first is the user list.
 In its simplest form, you will have something like this:

 ``` yaml
 users: